-4. The state is not looking to prohibit the church from gathering because they don’t like what we believe or teach.
+4. At this time, we feel like the state is not looking to prohibit the church from gathering because they don’t like what we believe or teach.
 They are making what they believe is a wisdom move to prevent the spreading of CORVID-19.
-Romans 13 serves as a guide in this issue - Romans 13:1–4

 5. In 1918, the Spanish Flu was a pandemic.
 In those times, churches willingly complied with the call for social distancing and it helped slow down the virus.
 The concern right now is that hospitals will be overrun in the near future – but isolating now will help to prevent that.
 It is therefore an act of loving our neighbor that also compels us to comply with this mandate.
 Also, God fearing churches cancel the Lord’s Day service every year in the face of severe storms (not a California issue, we know).
 This is really no different than that.